adytiaa/naavi_os/README.md

 ## Overview

-The Educational Counsellor Chatbot follows the below process flow:
+The platform follows the below process flow:

 1. **User Interaction**: The chatbot interacts with students, asking questions and collecting their responses.
 2. **Data Collection**: The responses from students are collected for further processing.